CrunchyData/postgres-operator/docs/content/Upgrade/upgrade35.md

         pgo show cluster <clustername>

 so that your new clusters can be recreated with the proper settings.

+Also, you will need to note the name of the primary PVC.
+If it does not exactly match the cluster name, you will need to recreate your cluster using the primary PVC name as the new cluster name.

+For example, given the following output:

+	$ pgo show cluster mycluster

+	cluster : mycluster (crunchy-postgres:centos7-11.5-2.4.2)
+		pod : mycluster-7bbf54d785-pk5dq (Running) on kubernetes1 (1/1) (replica)
+		pvc : mycluster
+		pod : mycluster-ypvq-5b9b8d645-nvlb6 (Running) on kubernetes1 (1/1) (primary)
+		pvc : mycluster-ypvq
+	...

+the new cluster's name will need to be "mycluster-ypvq"

 ##### Step2